ddxee/ddxee/README.md

 My name is Deniz, I'm at UoB taking BSc Computer Science

 - 🔭 I’m currently working on a Blog to document my learning and my music
-- 🌱 I’m currently learning Web Development via The Odin Project, and Security via TryHackMe
+- 🌱 I’m currently learning Web Development via the 24 lesson Microsoft Web Dev for Beginners course
-- :open_book: I'm also learning the AZ-900 Azure Fundementals material via MS Learn
 - :dizzy: My inspiration at the moment is to find fun and interesting ways to blend technology and music :)